2026 Xperience Competition:

 goals

-• Offer in-app pathways to improve mental health
+• Offer in-app pathways to improve current mental state

 • Track the state and progress of the user